ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==3 - 20:35== Chai and I went back home to QC.
 It was tiring.
 Chai cried in the morning.
 Her mom was and will be away for a while.
 Dad gave me money.
 We bought a mattress online.

 ==4 - 20:04== It was so hot today.
 I sprained my ankle.
 I spent the entire day taking photos of each of the pages of my journal.
 I tried McDonald's Cereal Milk Iced Coffee today, it was okay.

+==5 - 20:26== I slept for an hour today.
+Chai and I had a misunderstanding in the morning which led her to yell at me.
+She apologized afterwards, then we cooked spaghetti macaroni for a while until noon.
+We ate a lot, then we slept in the afternoon.
+We woke up and took a long shower together.
+The mattress came by today so we set that up, too.
+We ate siomai for dinner.
+We didn't get to watch *Conjuring* today.

+==6 - 21:04== Chai and I started our morning with lots of kisses.
+The notebook arrived today.
+I started studying with Genki.
+But during the day, Chai was very irritated.
+And I was no exception to her irritation.
+She raised her voice at me again and all I could think about was to go back home.
+She played 99 nights for almost the entire day and she let me play her game sometimes.
+She reached day 508 despite always reconnecting.
+We cooked chicken wings today and her mom arrived back home.

+==7 - 20:22== Chai and I started our morning with me eating her out.
+Then we watched ***The Nun***, ***Anabelle: Creation***, and ***The Nun II***.
+I created Anki flashcards in between.
+We also fell asleep for 2 hours.
+Then we had a small disagreement in the bathroom while showering, which led us to stay quiet for a while.

+==8 - 20:04== A lot happened today.
+A lot involving money.
+I got my ₱557 back from Chai.
+Her mom received cash for lots of things today.
+She kept using my GCash but she still pays for all of them.
+We got the tissues, wipes, alcohol, and dental floss today, as well as my iPhone charging cord.
+We ate Jollibee fried chicken.
+I studied Japanese for 3 hours.
+Chai and I watched ***Anabelle*** and ***The Conjuring***.
+We had a small disagreement before dinner but we managed to get over it.
+Chai was pretty hyper throughout the day.

+==9 - 22:11== It was kind of chaotic today.
+A lot was happening, Chai was evidently stressed.
+I managed to study Japanese for a few hours, with some hiccups in between.
+Mom asked me to check UMAK for enrollment  inquiries.
+Chai and I talked about our families before watching ***Anabelle Comes Home*** and ***The Conjuring 2***.
+Her mom came back home today and we ate lots of food again.
+I really really wanted to pee earlier but their grandmother kept calling me so I took care of her.